 Ethos & Values

 Everyone in our school community is treated equally and with respect.
-We are interested in the views of our children who are represented by the school councillors they have voted for.
-We also work together with our parents, we listen to their concerns and celebrate our successes together.
+We are interested in the views of our children, who are represented by the school councillors they have voted for.
+We work hard to form meaningful partnerships with our parents and carers.
+We make sure we share successes, support families when they need it and understand any worries or concerns they have.
+We listen carefully and, because we listen, we build up trusting successful relationships with everyone.

-In school our children belong within their friendships groups, classes, houses and as individuals who make up our huge, happy family.
+In school, we ensure our children belong.
+They have a strong sense of belonging within their friendships groups, classes, houses and as individuals.

 We enjoy a busy and bustling school week full of exciting learning, sports, crafts, performing arts (including street dance, music tuition, and acting), our breakfast club which is open every day, as well as our weekly celebrations and rewards.